Generic Name: ferrous fumarate (FER us FUE ma rate)

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if you think you have used too much of Ferretts Iron, or if a child has accidentally swallowed it.
-An overdose of Ferretts Iron can be fatal to a child.
+An overdose of Ferretts Iron can be fatal to a child younger than 6 years old.

 What should I avoid while taking ferrous fumarate?